 On Hokkaido we made a 10 day road trip (read all about renting a car and driving in Japan here).
 I love road trips and have an entire category dedicated to road trips on the blog.
 Nothing beats the freedom of having my own wheels and go wherever I want to go, wherever the road takes me…

 But I digress.
 During our road trip on Hokkaido we stayed at 2 campsites.
 We also went camping on Miyajima island (near Hiroshima) and in Kamikochi (in ).
-You can find all the information about the accommodation we stayed at during our 1-month trip here.
+You can find more information about the accommodation we stayed at in our Japan itinerary.

 Sleeping in our car